Gen Z and homebuying: 2023 housing market trends and data

 5. Look for help

-The downside to being a young homebuyer: You might not be earning that much money yet.
+The downside to being a young homebuyer: You might not be earning that much money yet or have much of a credit history.
 However, that can actually help you qualify for down payment assistance.

 “State and local programs can provide great financial help for first-time homebuyers to help with down payments, closing costs or other costs associated with a home purchase,” says Pete Boomer, executive vice president at PNC Bank.